vamsha/vamsha.github.io/FeatureExtraction_from_TEXT.md

     b. counting the occurrence of each word.

 Example:
   Collect data

-‘All my cats in a row’,
+All my cats in a row’,
 ‘When my cat sits down, she looks like a Furby toy!’,

     Design Vocabulary